Perak

 STRATEGY

-The proposed strategy can be divided into four stages, which are:
+The proposed strategy can be divided

 a.
 Operator and Association